Off-site conversions

 Part 1: Create a custom goal in Webflow

 These steps are completed by a Webflow user in your Webflow site dashboard.
-Learn more here: Configure off-site conversions tracking.
+Learn more about creating a custom goal in Webflow.

 2